datavillage-me/developer-documentation/index.md

 # Privacy-preserving data collaboration
 {: .fs-8 }

-Datavillage enables organizations to process sensitive and personal information in an interoperable way with other parties (organizations or individuals) while ensuring control of data and algorithms throughout the collaboration process.
-Organizations can access data without collecting it on their system and they can share data without fear of it being misused or of losing their competitive advantage.
-It's about <b>sharing without showing</b>.
+Datavillage enables organizations to generate new insights through zero-trust collaboration.
+Organizations gain access to sensitive and personal data of other parties while confidentiality and integrity of data and algorithms are guaranteed.
+Organizations and individuals  can share data without fear of it being misused or of losing their competitive advantage.
+It’s about  <b>sharing without showing</b>.

 Datavillage provides the <b>privacy-preserving data collaboration platform</b> and <b>developer APIs</b> implementing privacy by design and automating trusted and transparent data collaboration.